Sick Leave and STD for Employees at or Above Position Grade 29 or Grades E, F, G, H

 Short-term disability benefits shall run concurrently with Family and Medical Leave (FML) under Policy 631.

-In any case in which it appears that a staff member will exhaust sick leave and paid time off due to a serious health condition, the staff member will be required to have his/her health care provider complete a Physician Certification form and submit the form to the Benefits Office.
-When such a request is made, the certification must be provided within twenty (20) calendar days of the request.
+When a FML request is made, the certification must be provided within twenty (20) calendar days of the request.
 Additionally, the staff member must complete and forward a Short-Term Disability/Family and Medical Leave Application form to the Benefits Office.
 If the employee already has provided a certification and application for FML leave covering the same period, this shall suffice.
 An employee will only be approved for STD leave for the time they have available under this policy.

 STD days may only be used when an employee has a continuous, incapacitating serious health condition as certified by a physician.
 STD cannot be used for an intermittent leave or to care for a family member.

 Medical leave resulting from pregnancy shall entitle employees under this policy to paid leave for up to eight (8) weeks in the case of a normal delivery, and up to ten (10) weeks for a Caesarean Section, or the length of time determined to be medically necessary as certified by the employee's physician.
-Such paid leave consists of sick leave, PTO, and STD, in that order.
-Employees taking additional leave under Policy 631 (Family and Medical Leave) will be required to substitute available PTO per that policy.
+Such paid leave consists of sick leave, PTO, and STD.
+Employees taking additional leave under Policy 631 (Family and Medical Leave) will substitute available PTO unless they elect to retain it by contacting their Business Administrator.

 The University reserves the right to require that the employee submit to examinations by a health care provider of the University's choosing for continuation of payments or as a condition of receiving these benefits under this policy.